makerdao/community/faqs/governance.md

 ## Can I combine more than one address holding MKR to vote?

 No, currently a voting contact can only be funded by one address.

-## How are proposals created?

-Currently, anyone with a technical understanding of the voting system can create a proposal, however the Foundation does not display all proposals on the Governance Portal, though they are seen on the alternative, more technical, portal [found here.](https://chief.makerdao.com/)

 ## Where can I find more technical information about the Maker Protocol Governance mechanism?